dotmailer/dotdigital-adobe-commerce-app/README.md

 ```
 aio app deploy
 ```
+To deploy your actions as webhook actions with `web:yes` - use `DEPLOY_WEBHOOK_ACTIONS=1` in your .env file.

 Read more:
 - [Starter kit onboarding](https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/)
 - [Starter kit IMS configuration] (https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/connect/)
 - [Subscribing to events in Adobe Commerce](https://github.com/adobe/commerce-integration-starter-kit/blob/main/README.md#subscribe-to-events-in-adobe-commerce-instance)

 ## Verify
 You can confirm the success of the deployment in the Adobe Developer Console by navigating to the **Runtime** section on your workspace:
 <img width="1404" alt="Screenshot 2025-03-06 at 10 45 45" src="https://github.com/user-attachments/assets/31de1991-0d61-4930-8d66-4dee256eb8f1" />

 Check your App developer console to confirm the creation of the registrations: